mahdi-ebrahimi-per/Data-Science/README.md

 Get start into classified data science and wiki

 <pre>
-- in "wiki" repository, Introduction and theory of Data Sciences with Slides
+- in "Refrence" repository, Introduction and theory of Data Sciences with Slides

-- out of wiki we we deal with Step-By-Step practical projects
+- out of "Refrence" we discuss with Step-By-Step practical projects
 </pre>